We Analyzed the Future Direction of Omeros Corporation (OMER), Here is What We Found

 OMER’s Market Performance

-OMER stocks went up by 8.42% for the week, with a monthly drop of -23.96% and a quarterly performance of -63.92%, while its annual performance rate touched -85.70%.
-The volatility ratio for the week stands at 8.53% while the volatility levels for the past 30 days are set at 10.29% for Omeros Corporation.
-The simple moving average for the period of the last 20 days is -6.41% for OMER stocks with a simple moving average of -67.48% for the last 200 days.
+OMER stocks went up by 59.00% for the week, with a monthly jump of 23.26% and a quarterly performance of -48.71%, while its annual performance rate touched -79.63%.
+The volatility ratio for the week stands at 21.65% while the volatility levels for the past 30 days are set at 12.91% for Omeros Corporation.
+The simple moving average for the period of the last 20 days is 37.56% for OMER stocks with a simple moving average of -50.87% for the last 200 days.

 Analysts’ Opinion of OMER